eEANO Webinars (SNO-EANO)

-The European Association of Neuro-Oncology and the Society for Neuro-Oncology are pleased to announce the inaugural SNO-EANO webinar which will address the scientific highlights of the EANO and SNO conferences held in September and November of last year respectively.
+The Society for Neuro-Oncology and the European Association of Neuro-Oncology are pleased to announce the second SNO-EANO webinar which will address the scientific highlights of the SNO and EANO conferences held in September and November of last year respectively.

 Presenters: